soylugiray/cl_pruefungsleistung/README.md

 Contributions are what make the open source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.

-1. Fork the Project
-2. Create your Feature Branch
-3. Commit your Changes
-4. Push to the Branch
-5. Open a Pull Request

 <p align="right">(<a href="#top">back to top</a>)</p>

 <!-- LICENSE -->
 ## License

 <p align="right">(<a href="#top">back to top</a>)</p>

 <!-- CONTACT -->